miklevin/MikeAtEleven.com/index.md

 Not yet.
 I will take the bottom of yesterday's entry from my main journal while we wait and make the below entry technically complete...

+Okay, so today's entry is pushed (so far) and yesterday's complete entry will be out in a moment.
+To avoid that in the future, I will always start my Mike At Eleven ramblings in this journal/repo.
+Remember, it's a folder on my drive...

+And to make vim work a little more like blogging software, I have a macro that does this:

+The macro uses that "Bxginning of Journal" text to do the insert at the top of this "stream".
+Changed the spelling here so as to not interfere with the macro.
+And so tomorrow I do this...

+Or later tonight at 11.
+You get the idea.
+Well anyway, that was Mike At Eleven.
+Thanks for joining me and don't forget to subscribe.

 --------------------------------------------------------------------------------
 ## Thu Aug 19, 2021